Table-LLM-Specialist: Language Model Specialists for Tables using Iterative Generator-Validator Fine-tuning: : Classification Task

 We therefore repeatedly permute both tables $T_A$ and $T_B$ in task $t_C$, into a new task $t_C'$, and invoke $M_C(t_C')$ to see if we get the expected $c_m$ consistently\footnote{Note that we parse the two JSON lists for order-insensitive equality comparisons, and do not require the two JSON to be identical verbatim.}.
 If validated, we use the corresponding $(t_G \rightarrow T_B, c_m)$ and $(t_C \rightarrow c_m)$ as training data, to fine-tune $M_G$ and $M_C$, respectively. \end{example}

-With Example~\ref{ex:error-detect} and~\ref{ex:schema-matching}, we can see how Generator-Validator fine-tuning in Algorithm~\ref{alg:gen-val} can apply to other classification table-tasks. \iftoggle{full} { Details of the prompts used in our generative-task $T_G$ and classification-task $T_C$ for Schema-matching and Error-detection, can be found in Appendix~\ref{apx:tasks}. } { }
+With Example~\ref{ex:error-detect} and~\ref{ex:schema-matching}, we can see how Generator-Validator fine-tuning in Algorithm~\ref{alg:gen-val} can apply to other classification table-tasks. \iftoggle{full} { Details of the prompts used in our generative-task $T_G$ and classification-task $T_C$ for Schema matching and Error detection, can be found in Appendix~\ref{apx:tasks}. } { Additional details for these tasks can be found in our technical report~\cite{full}. }